Table Mountain, or Tafelberg in Afrikaans, is a flat-topped mountain overlooking the city of Cape Town in South Africa.

 Plan on at least 2 hours when you visit Table Mountain.

-It’s a morning we’ll never forget!
+It’s a morning I’ll never forget!

 Click HERE for more on Cape Town and South Africa.